-- provided in a hospital, except as specifically covered by the Plan. - Treatment for the following conditions: - Injury related to chewing or biting. - Preventive dental care, diagnosis or treatment of or related to teeth or gums. - Periodontal disease or cavities and disease due to infection or tumor. - And except as specifically stated as covered: - Dental implants or root canals. - Dentures. - Dental appliances except when medically necessary for the treatment of temporomandibular joint disease or obstructive sleep apnea.
+- provided in a hospital, except as specifically covered by the Plan. - Treatment for the following conditions: - Injury related to chewing or biting. - Preventive dental care, diagnosis or treatment of or related to teeth or gums. - Periodontal disease or cavities and disease due to infection or tumor.

-- Orthodontic braces or devices. - Palatal expanders. - Removal of teeth and intrabony cysts. - Procedures performed for the preparation of the mouth for dentures. - Crowns, bridges, dentures or in-mouth appliances. - Evaluation and treatment of developmental dysfunction and/or learning disability. - Diabetes related services including: - Diabetic shoes, including accessories, fittings, and associated services and supplies. - Glasses. - The following drugs or medications: - Injections by a health care professional of injectable prescription medications which can be self-administered, unless medical supervision is required. - Medications associated with conception by artificial means. - For prescribed sexual dysfunction medications. - Take home medications furnished by a hospital or non-hospital facility. - Experimental medication or any medication or device not approved by the Food and Drug Administration (FDA) for the applicable diagnosis or treatment.
-However, this exclusion does not apply to prescription medications used in covered phases I, II, III and IV clinical trials, or medications approved by the FDA for treatment of cancer, if prescribed for the treatment of any type of cancer for which the medication has been approved as effective and accepted in any one of the following nationally recognized medication reference guides: - The American Medical Association Drug Evaluations; - The American Hospital Formulary Service Drug Information; - The United States Pharmacopoeia Drug Information; - The National Comprehensive Cancer Network Drugs & Biologics Compendium; - The Thomson Micromedex DrugDex; - The Elsevier Gold Standard's Clinical Pharmacology; or - Any other authoritative compendia as recognized periodically by the United States Secretary of Health and Human Services.
+- Cosmetic procedures, except as specifically covered by the Plan. - And except as specifically stated as covered: - Dental implants or root canals. - Dentures. - Dental appliances except when medically necessary for the treatment of temporomandibular joint disease or obstructive sleep apnea. - Orthodontic braces or devices. - Palatal expanders. - Removal of teeth and intrabony cysts. - Procedures performed for the preparation of the mouth for dentures. - Crowns, bridges, dentures or in-mouth appliances. - Diabetes related services including: - Diabetic shoes, including accessories, fittings, and associated services and supplies. - Glasses. - The following drugs or medications: - Injections by a health care professional of injectable prescription medications which can be self-administered, unless medical supervision is required. - Medications associated with conception by artificial means. - For prescribed sexual dysfunction medications. - Take home medications furnished by a hospital or non-hospital facility. - Experimental medication or any medication or device not approved by the Food and Drug Administration (FDA) for the applicable diagnosis or treatment.
+However, this exclusion does not apply to prescription medications used in covered phases I, II, III and IV clinical trials, or medications approved by the FDA for treatment of cancer, if prescribed for the treatment of any type of cancer for which the medication has been approved as effective and accepted in any one of the following nationally recognized medication reference guides: - The American Medical Association Drug Evaluations; - The American Hospital Formulary Service Drug Information; - The United States Pharmacopoeia Drug Information; - The National Comprehensive Cancer Network Drugs & Biologics Compendium; - The Thomson Micromedex DrugDex; - The Elsevier Gold Standard's Clinical Pharmacology; or - Any other authoritative compendia as recognized periodically by the United States Secretary of Health and Human Services. - Diagnostic Services including: - Lab tests that are not ordered by your doctor or other provider - Diagnostic tests used to confirm a known diagnosis or condition - Tests used only for administrative purposes to measure process or quality improvement - Tests that are duplicative or that are inclusive to other covered services - Testing when a therapeutic or diagnostic course would not be determined by the outcome of the testing